Masters in Scientific Computing

 Traditionally pure science can be categorized into two sub-categories viz. theoretical sciences and experimental sciences.
 With the advent of computers, the third type of science was introduced - Scientific Computing.
 Scientific computing is in-between these two sub-categories.
 It is more than theoretical but less than an experimental science.
 Scientific computing is the application of computers to solve problems from domains of sciences such as mathematics, physics, chemistry, biology, astronomy, computer science and others.
 These problems are solved using big enough computers.

 Why choose M.Sc.
-(Scientific Computing) programme?
+(Scientific Computing) ?

 1. Located within the S.P.
 Pune University campus.

-2. Established in 1994, the programme boasts a legacy of over 30 years.
+2. Established in 1994, the programme boasts a legacy of over 30+ years.

 3. The programme offers a full-semester, full-time internship, allowing students to gain experience in the software industry or research institutes.